 Get started on California’s most popular stretch of whitewater—the South Fork of the American River.
 With rapids like Satan’s Cesspool and Hospital Bar, this fun and splashy Class III run will give you a good glimpse of what’s to come in the next few days.

-After a full day of American River rafting, OARS offers free camping for rafters at the American River Outpost, or if you’re looking for something a little more plush, reserve a comfy platform tent with twin beds, pillows, freshly-laundered linens and down comforters.
-For dinner, take a short 5-minute walk to one of the local eateries in Coloma, or join OARS for happy hour and a BBQ dinner in camp for an additional fee.
+After a full day of American River rafting, camp with OARS at the American River Outpost, or if you’re looking for something a little more plush, reserve a comfy platform tent with twin beds, pillows, freshly-laundered linens and down comforters.
+For dinner, take a short 5-minute walk to one of the local eateries in Coloma, or stay at the Outpost for happy hour and a BBQ dinner in camp for an additional fee.

 Day 2: Middle Fork of the American River: Take on Tunnel Chute – Auburn, CA